risc0/risc0/bonsai/examples/governance/README.md

 ### Background

-Billions of dollars worth of assets are managed by DAO treasuries, to be put to use towards the DAO's mission.
+Billions of dollars worth of assets are managed by DAO treasuries, to be put to use towards the each DAO's mission.
 Governance, in one form or another, is widely deployed to help decide what actions will be aligned with the mission.

 Voting is core to most Governance systems, and one of the major challenges is the high gas costs associated with voting on-chain.
+High gas costs make voting more expensive, and therefore less inclusive, making this a serious concern.
-DAO's a tradeoff between using fully on-chain systems like [Tally] and pay the high associated gas costs, or use an off-chain system with lower security guarantees.
+DAO's a trade=off between using fully on-chain systems like [Tally] and pay the high associated gas costs, or use an off-chain system with lower security guarantees.

 ### Summary